 GCPHN uses evidence based guidelines and state of the art IT tools to provide the practice with resources and support to deliver quality health care to patients.
 GCPHN also uses the information for planning, research and evaluation to improve the health care services available on the Gold Coast.

-To overcome this, Primary Sense shares key data between participating practices to notify the treating GP on issues such as
+To overcome this, with appropriate consent, Primary Sense can share key data between participating practices to notify the treating GP on issues such as

 - an abnormal test result that could cause harm

 - mixing medications that could cause harm